Kate Middleton, Camilla Parker Bowles Feud Fueled By Queen? Prince William Also Stars In Real Game Of Thrones

 Kate Middleton and Camilla Parker Bowles have faced rumors of a feud for years.
-With allegations ranging from Camilla not approving of Kate even before she tied the knot with Prince William to Middleton secretly pushing William to replace Queen Elizabeth rather than his father Prince Charles, the situation has turned into a very real and very royal Game Of Thrones.
+With allegations ranging from Camilla not approving of Kate even before she tied the knot with Prince William to Middleton secretly pushing William to replace Queen Elizabeth rather than his father Prince Charles, the situation has turned into a very real and very royal version of Game of Thrones.

 Prince Charles Earns Spotlight With Queen’s Symbolic Action